Information for new employees

 Work phone

-If you receive a mobile phone as part of your employment, you must decide whether you:
+If you receive a mobile phone as part of your employment, you must choose one of the following options:

-2. Will use the mobile phone for both work and personal purposes.
-If you choose this option, please be aware that you will be subject to multimedia taxation.
+• If the phone will be used for both work and personal purposes, you will be subject to multimedia taxation.

-You can find more information about work telephony on the department's staff portal.
+Further information is available on the department's staff portal.

 Holiday and absence

-As an employee at the Department of Mechanical and Production Engineering, you are responsible for registering your holiday and absence in AU's digital HR solution, mitHR.
+As an employee at the Department of Mechanical and Production Engineering, you are responsible for registering your holiday and absence in AU's digital HR system, mitHR.

-At the department, we operate with standard holiday periods, which means that your holiday will be registered based on the department's standard holiday periods.
-If you wish to change your holiday from the standard planning, you need to modify your vacation registration in mitHR.
-You are only allowed to change your vacation if it does not conflict with teaching or other work obligations.
-If there is a conflict, you must discuss your vacation with your supervisor/advisor.
+The department uses standard holiday periods, meaning that your holiday will be registered according to the department's standard holiday periods.
+If you wish to change your holiday from the standard planning, you must update your vacation registration in mitHR.

-You can read about the department's guidelines for holiday and absence registration on the department's staff portal and find instructions for absence registration in mitHR here.
+You can find the department's guidelines for holiday and absence registration on the department's staff portal and find instructions for absence registration in mitHR here.

-In addition to your earned holidays, as an employee at Aarhus University, you also receive some days off with pay.
+In addition to your earned holidays, Aarhus University provides a number of paid special leave day each year.
 You can find an overview of these days here.

 Staff portal